JRC1995/Dynamic-Memory-Network-Plus/README.md

 * Attention Based GRU is used in the episodic memory module.
 * A linear layer with ReLu activation is used along with untied weights to update the memory for the next pass.

+I also included layer normalization ([Layer Normalization - Jimmy Lei Ba, Jamie Ryan Kiros, Geoffrey E. Hinton](https://arxiv.org/abs/1607.06450)) before every activation, baring the pre-activation state of the final layer.

 I used pre-trained GloVe embedding downloaded from [here](https://nlp.stanford.edu/projects/glove/).
 I used the 100 dimensional embeddings.

 I trained the model on basic induction tasks from [bAbi-tasks dataset](https://research.fb.com/downloads/babi/).

-Hyperparameters are slightly different from the original implementation.
+Hyperparameters are different from the original implementation.

 ## Hyperparameters used: